 From what age is 'Vikings' suitable to watch?

-Common Sense Media recommends Vikings to audiences 15 years and older, which I agree to be a good starting point.
+Common Sense Media recommends Vikings to audiences 15 years and older, which I agree is a good starting point.

 It should be noted that there is a whole lot of gruesomeness and gore in the show, so if you or your child are sensitive to these things I would recommend proceeding with caution.